 Active profiles are the profiles that are counted for billing purposes.

 Billing only concerns profiles that are active.
 A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.

-Facebook and Twitter channels are not taken into account.
+Facebook and X (formerly known as Twitter) channels are not taken into account.

 Learn how to access profile data, sort and filter profiles and manually create and manage profiles.

 This video also explains the compliance of Adobe Campaign Classic with General Data Protection Regulations.

 Additional Campaign Classic how-to videos are available here.